A mega backdoor Roth IRA is a retirement strategy that allows high-income earners to make after-tax contributions to a Roth IRA.

 Step One: Backdoor Roth IRA Conversion

-The first step is to make after-tax contributions to a traditional 401K.
-In 2022, the contribution limit for a traditional 401K is $20,500.
-Traditional 401k limits will increase to $22,500 in 2023.
-Not all 401k plans will allow for direct contributions, so it’s important to check with your plan administrator to ensure you can make the deposit into your 401k and that you can make in-service withdrawals so you can make the conversion.
+Not all 401k plans will allow for direct contributions.
+That means it’s important to check with your plan administrator to ensure you can make the deposit into your 401k.
+You should also confrim that you can make in-service withdrawals so you can make the conversion successfully.

 Step Two: Make the Conversion

-The second step is to convert the after-tax funds from your traditional 401K into a Roth IRA.
+The second step is to convert the after-tax funds from your traditional 401k into a Roth 401k or a Roth IRA.
 You can do this by making a direct transfer or by rolling the funds over into a Roth IRA.
-This can be initiated by your wealth management professional or by contacting your 401k and IRA plan administrator.

-Roth IRA Income Limits for 2022
+Roth IRA Income Limits for 2024

 There is a phase-out range, meaning you can contribute to a Roth IRA until you cross a certain level of earnings.
 At that point, you are limited to how much you can contribute to your Roth IRA.
 You can contribute up to the full amount if you earn below the phase-out range.
-If you earn within the range, you can contribute a reduced amount.
-If your earnings surpass the phase-out range, you would need to take an alternative approach like the Mega Backdoor Roth IRA.

-Single filers- the 2022 contribution phase-out range is $129,000 to $144,000.
-In 2023, the contribution phase-out range for single filers will increase to a range of $138,000 to $153,000.
+Single filers: the 2024 contribution phase-out range is $146,000 to $161,000.
+In 2023, the contribution phase-out range for single filers was set at a range of $138,000 to $153,000.

-Married filing jointly- the contribution phase-out range is $204,000 to $214,000.
-In 2023, the contribution phase-out range for those who are married and filing jointly will increase to a range of $218,000 to $228,000.
+Married filing jointly: the contribution phase-out range for 2024 is $230,000 to $240,000.
+In 2023, the contribution phase-out range for those who are married and filing jointly was set at a range of $218,000 to $228,000.

 Is a Mega Backdoor Roth Worth It?

-There are some clear advantages to the Mega Backdoor Roth IRA.
+There are some clear advantages to the mega backdoor Roth IRA.
 The biggest advantage is that it allows high-income earners to get around the Roth IRA income limits.
-So if you cannot contribute to a Roth IRA because you earn too much money, the Mega Backdoor Roth can be a great way to get those funds into a Roth IRA.
+So, if you cannot contribute to a Roth IRA because you earn too much money, the mega backdoor Roth can be a great way to get those funds into a Roth IRA.

 Tax Guidelines for a Mega Backdoor Roth IRA

-The biggest thing to remember is that you will owe taxes on the after-tax contributions you make to your traditional 401K.
+The key fact to remember is that you will owe taxes on the after-tax contributions you make to your traditional 401k.
 When you convert those funds to a Roth IRA, you will owe taxes on that money.
-However, any growth in the account will be tax-free.

 Tips for Your Own Mega Backdoor Roth IRA